cyclic-software/www/content/posts/the-vc-business-model-and-why-vcs-invest.md

 ‍

-The tech twitter joke of “big if true” can be a helpful tldr guide for how VCs evaluate potential investments.
+The tech twitter joke of &quot;big if true&quot; can be a helpful tldr guide for how VCs evaluate potential investments.
 Make sure you know where they are in their investing lifecycle to ensure you are spending your time wisely.
 Hopefully this was helpful.
 If you have any questions or if I wasn’t completely clear find me on twitter: [@seekayel](https:&#x2F;&#x2F;twitter.com&#x2F;seekayel)

 ‍